llassan/Ace/React.md

 ### Why React.js?

-React.js is a flexible and efficient JavaScript library for building user interfaces.
+React.js is a flexible and efficient JavaScript library for building user interfaces. <br>
 It uses a component-based architecture, enabling reusable and maintainable code, and a Virtual DOM for optimized rendering and better performance.
 Its declarative syntax simplifies UI development, while its large ecosystem and community provide extensive tools and resources.
 React is versatile, working seamlessly with libraries for state management (e.g., Redux) and routing, and it supports cross-platform development through tools like React Native.